Calculate Your eCommerce Conversion Rate Formula Included!

 - The page defaults to the average conversion of all goals.
 So, if you have more than one goal, you can choose to see that specific conversion rate, depending on the goal.

-You can also see other important information in this section, such as:
+You can also see other important information in this section of Analytics, such as:

 - Goal URL – The URL where your visitors converted.
 E.g. email opt-in.